UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 It collects together the contents of those files (we used `cat`) and then uses `wrap_contents.sh` to add the overall HTML header and footer, writing the results to `failed_login_summary.html` in your scratch directory.
-If you open that file in a reasonably modern browser, you should see three cool graphs like in the example above.
+If you open that file in a browser, you should see three cool graphs like in the example above.
 If one or more of your graphs is missing or blank, you might find it useful to open the JavaScript console in your browser so you can see the error messages.